Quinton Byfield Game Preview: Kings vs. Kraken

 Byfield Season Stats Insights

+- In 28 games this season, Byfield has a plus-minus of +12, while averaging 15:12 on the ice per game.

-- Byfield has scored a goal in a game six times this year over 26 games played, with multiple goals in two of those contests.
+- In six of 28 games this season Byfield has scored a goal, including two games with multiple goals.

-- In 15 of 26 games this year, Byfield has registered a point, and five of those games included multiple points.
+- Byfield has a point in 16 games this season (out of 28), including multiple points five times.

-- Byfield has an implied probability of 54.5% to eclipse his point total based on the odds.
+- The implied probability is 57.1% that Byfield hits the over on his points prop total based on the odds.

-- Given his moneyline odds, Byfield has an implied probability of 40% of going over his assist prop bet.
+- There is a 43.5% chance of Byfield having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.